gvwilson/thirdbit/_posts/2006/2006-02-21-what-else-for-software-carpentry.md

 date: 2006-02-21 14:18:19
 year: 2006
 ---
 16 lectures are now in place (more or less), which means I have 8 more to do.
-The <a href="http://www.third-bit.com/swc2/lec/syllabus.html">syllabus</a> shows what I've covered already; my current plans include:
+The syllabus shows what I've covered already; my current plans include:
 <ul>
 	<li>unit testing</li>
 	<li>XML</li>